sanger/traction-service/documentation/smrt-link-versioning/docs/architecture.md

       - A revio plate must have a sequencing kit box barcode
       - Revio wells can appear in a number of specific orders

-  2. Pacbio - [`config/pipelines/pacbio.yml`](https://github.com/sanger/traction-service/blob/develop/config/pipelines/pacbio.yml) - contains details on the sample sheet.
+  2. **Pacbio** - [`config/pipelines/pacbio.yml`](https://github.com/sanger/traction-service/blob/develop/config/pipelines/pacbio.yml) - contains details on the sample sheet.
 When a sample sheet is created this file is used to drive the attributes that will appear, where that data comes from and any class that is used to drive behaviour

-  3. Pacbio SMRT Link Versions - [`config/pacbio_smrt_link_versions.yml`](https://github.com/sanger/traction-service/blob/develop/config/pacbio_smrt_link_versions.yml) - This file is loaded into the database using a rake task.
+  3. **Pacbio SMRT Link Versions** - [`config/pacbio_smrt_link_versions.yml`](https://github.com/sanger/traction-service/blob/develop/config/pacbio_smrt_link_versions.yml) - This file is loaded into the database using a rake task [`lib/tasks/create_smrt_link_versions.rake`](https://github.com/sanger/traction-service/blob/develop/lib/tasks/create_smrt_link_versions.rake).
 This data is then used in run creation and validation.

 ### Run Creation